Part 2 ~ Comments by Obstetricians about Midwives ~ 1820 to 2014

 … he must do his work at the minimum expense to himself, and he must not be asked to do any work for which he is not paid the stipulated fee.

-In this plan the work of the doctors would be limited to the delivery of patients [i.e., as a surgical procedure performed by the physician], to consultant with the nurses, and to the making of complete physical and obstetrical examinations …
+In this plan the work of the doctors would be limited to the “delivery” of patients [Editor’s Note –>he baby’s birth as a surgical procedure performed by the physician], to consultant with the nurses, and to making of complete physical and obstetrical examinations …

-“In this plan, the work of the doctors would be limited to the delivery of patients [as a surgical procedure performed by the physician], to consultants with the nurses, and to the making of complete physical and obstetrical examinations … Under this arrangements the doctors would have to work together in a cooperative association with an equitable distribution of the work and earnings.”
+“In this plan, the work of the doctors would be limited to the delivery of patients [as a surgical procedure that legally could only be performed by an MD], to consultants with the nurses, and to the making of complete physical and obstetrical examinations … Under this arrangements, the doctors would have to work together in a cooperative association with an equitable distribution of the work and earnings.”
 [1922-A; ZieglerMD, p.
 413]

 Hosp_NatBirth1960_cropped-1-263x300